srjeyasa/HandwritingANN/README.md

 This project builds on the assignments for the Coursera MOOC: [Machine Learning by Andrew Ng](https://www.coursera.org/learn/machine-learning).

 A [csv version](https://www.kaggle.com/oddrationale/mnist-in-csv) of the MNIST data is used in this project.
-Credits for the csv file goes to [Dariel Dato-on](https://www.kaggle.com/oddrationale) on Kaggle.
+Credits for the csv file goes to Kaggle user [Dariel Dato-on](https://www.kaggle.com/oddrationale).